30 Aug 2015

 The final section isn’t so much about strong emotion, but about determining God’s will, either in a major way, or from the point of view of day-to-day living.
 Dobson warns against blindly trusting in intuitions or apparent voices; while he acknowledges that they may be from God, they should always be tested by Scriptural principles, by generally understood ethics or morality, by reason and also by what we might call ‘providence’ - or, in modern Christian jargon, the idea of a door opening or closing.

 On the whole, I thought the book was quite wise, if a little over-wordy here and there.
-It was rather spoiled by the various discussion questions which were at the end of each chapter, rather than being tucked away at the end, but perhaps that was the style of the era; this was first published in 1980.
+It was rather spoiled by the various discussion questions which were at the end of each chapter, rather than being tucked away at the end.
+But perhaps that was the style of the era; this was first published in 1980.

 Review copyright 2015 Sue's Book Reviews